Post-Doctoral Residency in Counseling and Psychological Services

 The Duquesne University Counseling and Wellbeing Center offers a full-time postdoctoral residency program.
 There are two 12-month positions offered each academic year.

 The purpose of the residency is to engage the resident in all aspects of University Counseling and Wellbeing Center service, to prepare for independent work as a licensed psychologist and to be a highly competitive candidate for university counseling center positions.
 The core of the resident's training includes individual and group counseling with undergraduate and graduate students, on-call crisis services, individual supervision, and consultation / outreach.
+Thus, competencies expected of residents to meet are the ability for independent practice as an individual therapist, group therapist, and supervisor in a university setting as well as being able to autonomously provide consultation and outreach.

 The residency consists of at least 1800 hours of supervised professional psychological activities, and it meets the postdoctoral supervised experience requirements for licensure in Pennsylvania.